sagelga/github-achievement/README.md

 > How to get: Gain {this.amount} of stars in a repository.

+-   16 stars gained in a single repository

 also available in Bronze, Silver, and Gold achievement.

 -   128 Stars gained in a single repository
 -   512 Stars gained in a single repository
 -   4096 Stars gained in a single repository

 <img src="./img/quickdraw/quickdraw-default.png" height="75px" width="75px">